Close-board fencing

 How we build it

-• Mark and dig the post holes.
 3 feet deep, spacing to suit the run and the boards.
-Ground conditions change the dig; kent sandstone can be a different job to clay round Battle.
+Ground conditions change the dig; Kent sandstone can be a different job to clay round Battle.

-• Properly treated posts concreted in with postcrete.
 Not bare timber, not the cheapest grade.
 Quality materials only, never just the cheapest.
 Pressure treatment is the single biggest factor in how long the fence lasts.
+Concrete posts are an option here too, and worth it on an exposed run.

-• Arris rails notched into the posts.
-3 rails on a standard fence, 2 if its a shorter height.
+3 rails on a standard fence, 2 if it's a shorter height.

-• Capping rail along the top.
-Sheds water off the end grain of the feather-edge, which is where the rot can get in, plus it just finishes the look
+Sheds water off the end grain of the feather-edge, which is where the rot can get in, plus it just finishes the look.

 What we won't do